-Ed is a theatre director, educator, and multiple Emmy Award-winning PBS producer and television writer.
-His portfolio includes contemporary and classical theatre productions; cultural documentaries; digital film projects for industry and education; and an in-depth collection of television arts segments, theatre articles, and radio segments/reviews.
-Ed also has extensive experience in the classroom, working with college and conservatory students in theatre and film programs.
+Ed is an Emmy Award-winning producer, writer, and director.
+His portfolio includes contemporary and classical theatre productions; cultural documentaries; digital film projects for industry and education; and an in-depth collection of television arts segments for PBS.
+His articles on the arts have appeared in American Theatre, WNPR.org, Connecti cut Magazine, New York Times, and Boston Globe.
+Ed also has extensive experience in the classroom with university and conservatory students, working as an Associate Professor of Theatre/Fines Arts.

 For the theatre, Ed’s directing and performance work has been seen on stages at the New York International Fringe Festival, Seven Angels Theatre, Hartford Stage, San Jose Repertory Company, Illustrated Stage Company and Theatre Center Philadelphia.